aoduca-art/project-root/README.md

 Project title: GenAI website

-Overview: A clunky website with information in regards to Generative AI Instructions on how to run the project
+Overview: A clunky website with information in regards to Generative AI

+Instructions on how to run the project:

 Framework: bootstrap